zhrjll1/zootag_image_classification/README.md

 # ZooTag – Animal Image Classification

-ZooTag is a collaborative AI/Machine Learning course project focused on classifying animal images into seven categories using deep learning and transfer learning.
+ZooTag is a collaborative AI and Machine Learning course project focused on classifying animal images into seven categories using deep learning and transfer learning.

 The project covers an end-to-end machine learning workflow, from data preprocessing and augmentation to model training, fine-tuning, evaluation, and conversion to TensorFlow Lite for more lightweight inference.